percona/psmysql-docs/docs/security/encrypting-binlogs.md

-# Encrypting Binary Log Files and Relay Log Files
+# Encrypt Binary Log Files and Relay Log Files

 Binary log file and relay log file encryption at rest ensures the server-generated binary logs are encrypted in persistent storage.

-## Upgrading from *Percona Server for MySQL* 8.0.15-5 to any Higher Version
+## Upgrade from Percona Server for MySQL 8.0.15-5 or later

-Starting from the release of Percona Server for MySQL 8.0.15-5, *Percona Server for MySQL* uses the upstream implementation of the binary log file and relay log file encryption.
+As of 8.0.15-5, Percona Server for MySQL uses the upstream implementation of the binary log file and relay log file encryption.

 The encrypt-binlog variable is removed, and the related command-line option `–encrypt-binlog` is not supported.
-It is important to remove the encrypt-binlog variable from your configuration file before you attempt to upgrade either from another release in the *Percona Server for MySQL* 8.0 series or from *Percona Server for MySQL* 5.7.
+It is important to remove the encrypt-binlog variable from your configuration file before you attempt to upgrade either from another release in the Percona Server for MySQL 8.0 series or from Percona Server for MySQL 5.7.
 Otherwise, a server boot error is generated and reports an unknown variable.